-Most people have a filling or two in their mouths!
+Most people have one or two dental fillings in their mouths!
 Probably the most common dental treatment, dental fillings are here to stay.

 Your dentist will carry out an examination to see if you have any damaged teeth or cavities.
-A dental X-ray will highlight any cavities that are not visible to the naked eye.
+Most commonly, a dental X-ray will highlight any cavities that are not visible to the naked eye.
 A filling is a way to repair a damaged or decayed tooth.
 Your dentist will remove all the damaged tooth tissue and restore the tooth to its natural shape.
-By sealing the tooth, your dentist can stop further damage or decay occurring within the tooth.
+As a result, by sealing the tooth, your dentist can stop further damage or decay occurring within the tooth.

 Types of Dental Filling

 A tooth filling comes in lots of different materials.
 Historically, dental amalgam was the material of choice, but now more cosmetic options are available.